-Recon provides specialized vacuum and hydrovac services mainly to the energy and midstream infrastructure industry.
+Recon provides specialized hydrovac, combo, vacuum, steam and pressure services mainly to the energy and midstream infrastructure industry.

 Recon's primary service area is within the Hardisty, Alberta region where they are based.
 This area represents a niche market where pipelines meet and there is storage capacity for millions of barrels of crude oil.
 Recon's fleet is comprised of hydrovac trucks and vacuum trucks.
 Recon is a SmartWay certified carrier.